Skip to content

 In a terminal execute the command:

-python multimno/orchestrator.py <pipeline_json_path>
+python multimno/orchestrator_multimno.py <pipeline_json_path>

 Example:

-python multimno/orchestrator.py pipe_configs/pipelines/pipeline.json
+python multimno/orchestrator_multimno.py pipe_configs/pipelines/pipeline.json

 ๐Ÿ” Monitoring/Debug